Kabale University School of Medicine: Location

-The faculty of medicine of Kabale University is housed on the main university campus at Kikungiri Hill, in Kabale Municipality, in the block that formerly housed the Biology, Chemistry and Physics laboratories, until a more suitable location is found.
+The School of Medicine of Kabale University is housed on the main university campus at Kikungiri Hill, in Kabale Municipality, in the block that formerly housed the Biology, Chemistry and Physics laboratories, until a more suitable location is found.
 The clinical departments of the medical school are located at Kabale Regional Referral Hospital, the teaching hospital of the medical school.
 The geographical coordinates of the clinical campus are:01°15'03.0"S, 29°59'21.0"E (Latitude:-1.250833; Longitude:29.989167).

 Overview

 Kabale University Medical School was established in 2015, when the university became a public institution.
 This is one of the six public medical schools, and one of the eleven public and private healthcare institutions of higher learning in the country.
 Kabale Regional Referral Hospital is the designated teaching hospital of Kabale University Medical School.
 Approximately 110 undergraduates, 50 in medicine and 60 in nursing, join the university programs at the hospital every year.
 Their presence improves service delivery at the hospital and complements the hospital healthcare staff.